tramitit/guides/en/slovakia/recognition_of_qualifications_obtained_abroad.md

 categories:
 - Slovakia
 date: '2024-06-07'
-description: Discover how to get your foreign qualifications validated for study or work abroad.
-Learn about required documents and key steps in the recognition process.
+description: Learn the process of recognizing foreign qualifications to work or study abroad, including required documents, provider info, and country-specific guidelines.
 draft: false
-meta_title: 'Foreign Qualifications Recognition: Procedures and Providers'
+meta_title: 'Recognition of Foreign Qualifications: Steps and Requirements'
-title: 'Foreign Qualifications Recognition: Procedures and Providers'
+title: 'Recognition of Foreign Qualifications: Steps and Requirements'
 translationKey: slovakia-recognition_of_qualifications_obtained_abroad
 ---

 ## Description
 ### What is it?